 Most of our approved job search clients succeed in securing a job in New Zealand!

 From our experience with assisting skilled migrants from all over the world with finding employment, we would say, that, considering that you are new to our country and will need a work visa to be able to start working, the success of your job search in New Zealand will depend on a combination of factors that we would quantify as follows:

 Our Job Search Program will boost your chances in all of those aspects.

 We can provide you with our local knowledge to transfer your overseas qualifications and work experience into a format that is understood and appreciated in New Zealand and enable you to present yourself as the best candidate you can be.

 We can guide, coach and encourage you throughout the process and give you the best support you can get to make the most of your job search.

-As an RNZ investigation reveals evidence of migrant workers being scammed thousands of dollars for fake jobs, cases of suspected job-selling for visas are emerging.
+As the RNZ investigation reveals evidence of migrant workers being scammed thousands of dollars for fake jobs, cases of suspected job-selling for visas are emerging.

 Immigration New Zealand has made a clear statement that they will decline applications for a work visa where it considers that the employment was offered as a result of a payment made by the applicant to the employer in exchange for securing that offer of employment.

-Our advice to you: Make sure that you are working with a Licensed Immigration Adviser.
-Licensed Immigration Advisers must adhere to a strict Code of Conduct and are under ongoing surveillance of the Immigration Advisers Authority.
+Make sure that you are working with a Licensed Immigration Adviser.
+Immigration Advisers must adhere to a strict code of Conduct and are under ongoing surveillance of the Immigration Advisers Authority.